-- 9.1 We recognise that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
-They may feel helplessness, humiliation and some sense of blame. - 9.2 We acknowledge that school may be the only stable, secure and predictable element in the lives of children who have been abused or who are at risk of harm. - 9.3 We are aware that research shows that at school their behaviour may be challenging and defiant or they may be withdrawn. - 9.4 The school will endeavour to support all children by: - Encouraging self-esteem and self-assertiveness through the curriculum, as well as promoting respectful relationships, challenging bullying and humiliating behaviour; - Promoting a positive, supportive and secure environment giving pupils a sense of being valued; - A consistently applied school behaviour policy which is aimed at supporting vulnerable pupils.
-The school will ensure that the pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - Liaising with other agencies that support the pupil such as Children's Social Care Services, Child and Adult Mental Health Service (CAMHS), Educational Psychology Service and those agencies involved in the safeguarding of children; - The use of Early Help Services, through the Family Front Door, when appropriate; - Notifying Children's Social Care Services immediately there is a significant concern; - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the child's new setting.
+Children who are abused or witness violence may find it difficult to develop a sense of self worth.
+They may feel helplessness, humiliation and some sense of blame.
+The school may be the only stable, secure and predictable element in the lives of children who have been abused or who are at risk of harm.
+We are aware that research shows that at school their behaviour may be challenging and defiant or they may be withdrawn.
+The school will endeavour to support all children by:

+- Encouraging self-esteem and self-assertiveness through the curriculum specifically through PSHCE and Computing and IT, as well as promoting respectful relationships, challenging bullying and humiliating behaviour: - The school ethos which promotes a positive, supportive and secure environment giving pupils a sense of being valued; - A consistently applied Behaviour Policy that is aimed at supporting vulnerable pupils in the

+- school.
+The school will ensure that the pupil knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred; - Liaison with other agencies that support the pupil such as Children's Services, Child and Adult Mental Health Service (CAMHS), education welfare service and educational psychology service and those agencies involved in the safeguarding of children: - The use of Early Help Services, through the Family Front Door, when appropriate; Notifying Children's Social Care Services immediately there is a significant concern. - Providing continuing support to a pupil about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the pupil's new setting.

-10. Supporting and Supervision of Staff
+Supporting Staff and Supervision of Staff 11.

-10.1 We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.
+We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.
+We will support such staff by providing an opportunity to talk through their anxieties with the relevant DSL and to seek further support such as counselling or regular supervision, as appropriate. supervision for the DSL through network meetings, direct consultation with the Safeguarding Governor or advanced social work practitioners in order to promote best practice and challenge unsatisfactory or poor practice.

-- 10.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support such as counselling or regular supervision, as appropriate. - 10.3 We will enable supervision for the DSL through network meetings, direct consultation with the Senior Adviser or Consultant Social Workers in order to promote best practice and challenge unsatisfactory or poor practice. - 10.4 In order to reduce the risk of allegations being made against staff, and ensure that staff are competent, confident and safe to work with children, they will be made aware of safer working practice guidance and will be given opportunities in training to develop their understanding of what constitutes safe and unsafe behaviour.
+In order to reduce the risk of allegations being made against staff, and ensure that staff are competent, confident and safe to work with children, they will be made aware of safer working practice guidance and will be given opportunities in training to develop their understanding of what constitutes safe and unsafe behaviour.

-11. Safer Recruitment and Selection of Staff
+12. Safer Recruitment and Selection of Staff